 INSURANCE COMPENSATION AFTER CAR ACCIDENT INJURY

 If the car accident was the other driver’s fault, you will also receive compensation from their insurance.
 They will pay to fix or replace your car, or reimburse your deductible.
 They will also pay additional medical bills, wage loss, and pain and suffering depending on the extent of your injury.
 Obviously, the more serious the injury the more compensation is required.

-There may also be additional insurance compensation available after a serious car accident depending on the extent of your injuries.
+There may also be additional insurance compensation available after a serious car accident.
+This depends on the extent of your injuries.
 In addition to compensation from the other driver, you may be entitled underinsured motorist coverage from your own policy.
 Underinsured coverage comes with every automobile policy in Minnesota.

-If you are injured in a car accident, car our office for a free consultation.
+If you are injured in a car accident, call our office for a free consultation.
 Our experienced and highly rated MN attorneys will answer your car accident questions and explain your rights for your specific situation.
 You can meet with a lawyer in Minneapolis, St. Paul, or throughout Minnesota.
-We have offices to meet in the metro area, and we also can meet at your home or over Zoom anywhere in MN.
+We have offices to meet in the metro area.
+An attorney will also come to your home or meet over Zoom anywhere in MN.
 Our lawyers never charge anything unless you receive compensation for your injuries.